IB/M Frequently Asked Questions

 - Bring 1 copy to Room 303, Gentry by December 1 (wait until you have registered for the spring semester to complete the form).

-- Apply for graduation online through PeopleSoft.
+- In January, apply for graduation online through PeopleSoft.

 How do I get certified?